 - Your trade association may be able to provide export advice and export market information.

-3. Research potential markets
+3. Research overseas markets

 Find out what you can about export markets from home